AtefeMsb/LeetCode/Graph/notes.md

 - Stacks are LIFO (Last In, First Out).
 - You need to check people in the order they were added to the search list, so the search list needs to be a queue.
 Otherwise, you won’t get the shortest path.
 - Once you check someone, make sure you don’t check them again.
 Otherwise, you might end up in an infinite loop.
+- the “breadth-first search” algorithm can traverse all vertices of a “graph” and traverse all paths between two vertices.
+However, the most efficient use case of “breadth-first search” is to quickly find the shortest path between two vertices in a “graph” where all edges have equal and positive weights.

 # Topological Sort
 - Only exists for DAG(Directed Acyclic Graph)